landrylaboratory/BuBR1_coevolution/README.txt

 This is the script that looks at co-evolution between domains based on variation observed in the multiple domain alignments.
 Stores the resulting files in the Evol_results folder.

 - 010_coevolution_figures.R
-Uses the output from the co-evolution analysis performed in the previous script and produces the related figures.
+Uses the output from the co-evolution analysis performed in the previous script and produces figures 1B, 1C, Suppl1A, Suppl1E, and Suppl6D.